Skip to main content

 Ensuing Loss: The Clause Your Insurer Hopes You Never Read

-The ensuing loss savings clause can restore coverage for damage caused by an excluded peril.
-Carriers routinely leave it out of denial letters.
-Learn what ensuing loss means, how it works in California alongside the efficient proximate cause doctrine, and how it differs from concurrent causation.
+The ensuing loss clause can restore coverage for damage from an excluded peril.
+How it works in California alongside the efficient proximate cause doctrine.

 Environmental Sampling Methods in Insurance Claims